Home Location The Apartments How to Book Helpful Information Things to Do Contact Us

 - Private buses

-There is also a company that puts on minibus airport transfers.
+There are also companies that put on minibus airport transfers.
 These may appear reasonable for large groups that would only fit into several taxis.
-See Shuttledirect.com for more details.
+See Shuttledirect.com for one example.

 Since they charge per person, it becomes viable to take your own taxi if you have larger numbers.
 See Holidaytaxis.com - look under "Greece/Cyprus!"
 With this kind of provider you need to book ahead.